Self-Taught Optimizer (STOP): Recursively Self-Improving Code Generation: Problem Statement

 The above equations define $\exputil_\text{func}$ and $\metautil_\text{func}$.
 For their description string, we use a common ``grey-box'' description $\exputil_\text{str}=\metautil_\text{str}$ which is a description (e.g., source code) indicating that the utility is the expectation over a set of downstream tasks, but the individual downstream tasks themselves are not included in the description.
 This enables one to optimize over $\metautil$ as an approximation to the actual objective $\exputil$.
-In addition, our theoretical analysis in \cref{ap:theory} provides simple conditions under which optimizing $\metautil$ also nearly optimizes $\exputil$.

-\paragraph{Resource bounds.} \cref{ap:theory} also formalizes resource bounds on runtime and language models.
-Additionally, we note that one could apply an improver two or more times.
-For example, $\E_\D[u(I(u, I(u, \sol, L), L))]$ would be the expected utility of using the improver twice.
-However, an improver can also do this internally using whatever budget it has.
-Furthermore, as mentioned, the selection of the improver is viewed as a pre-optimization to which we can devote significantly more resources than to any given downstream task, of which there may be many.
-Hence, it is essential for $I$ to run much faster than the procedure for finding $I$.

-Finally, \cref{ap:theory} also gives an equivalent formulation of recursively self-improving code generation in terms of \textit{recursive maximization}.
-However, in the maximization framework, no initial solution must be given.
-In this paper, STOP adopts the improver formulation because we have found the initial solution valuable for warm-starting the self-improvement process, but we suggest that the recursive maximization framework is more amenable to theoretical analysis.
+In addition, the theoretical analysis in \cref{ap:theory} provides simple conditions under which optimizing $\metautil$ also nearly optimizes $\exputil$, and formalizes resource bounds on runtime and LMs.
+Finally, \cref{ap:theory} also gives an equivalent formulation of recursively self-improving code generation in terms of \textit{recursive maximization} which is more amenable to theoretical analysis and needs no initial solution to be given.
+This paper employs the improver formulation because we have found the initial solution valuable in practice for warm-starting the self-improvement process. \looseness=-1